 Demand for the project is multi-pronged, as we have gathered from prospective participants; on the one hand, many businesses are increasingly keen to minimise their carbon emissions, both for altruistic reasons, and as part of their sales pitch to existing and new customers.
 As you would expect therefore, consumers are increasingly looking for, and particularly during the Covid-19 pandemic, businesses that are local, smaller scale, and which do good through their businesses practices.
 The use of e-cargo bikes to undertake business and to fulfil local orders is an increasingly attractive business proposition that HITRANS would wish to support other businesses in adopting.
-HITRANS held discussions with partner councils and BIDs to assess demand, receiving positive responses from all.
-Other aspects identified as opportunities for added community benefit as part of the project include a prescription delivery service, as this is not offered by the NHS, and so the housebound have difficulty in gaining prescriptions as well as the many, particularly more elderly residents, that continue to shield at home.
+For example, HITRANS have held discussions with partner councils and BIDs to assess demand, receiving positive responses from all.
+Other aspects identified as opportunities for added community benefit as part of the project include a prescription delivery service, as this is not offered by the NHS, and so the housebound have difficulty in gaining prescriptions as well as the many, particularly more elderly residents, that continue to shield at home, and particularly since visitors have started to return to the island.